 Formatting

 Forbes also says that it is common practice to delete jobs off your resume that lasted less than three months.
-If you clean up your resume like this, your employment history may look less like a gap, and more like a simplified list of the most important jobs you’ve held during your working lifetime.
+If you clean up your CV like this, your history may look less like an employment gap on resume, and more like a simplified list of the most important jobs you’ve held during your working lifetime.

 In an Interview

 Now it’s time for the most nerve-wracking part: the interview.
-While it can be scary or even embarrassing to have to explain your break in employment out loud, look at the bright side.
-If you got the interview, clearly the hiring manager believes they can work with your resume gap!
+While it can be scary or even embarrassing to have to explain your break in employment aloud, look on the bright side.
+If you get the interview, the hiring manager clearly believes they can work with your employment gap on resume!

 You will need to prepare for the interview.
-The Balance Careers gives a step-by-step list on what to expect, how to prepare, and what to say during an interview when you have an employment gap:
+The Balance Careers gives a step-by-step list of what to expect, how to prepare, and what to say during an interview when you have employment gaps on resume:

 Be Aware of What Interviewers Will Ask

 During your interview, employers will want to know when you left your last job, how you left it, and why.
-Be prepared to answer these questions and professionally and honestly as possible.
+Be prepared to answer these questions as professionally and honestly as possible.

 Confidence and Practice

-It’s true what they say- practice does make perfect!
+It’s true what they say: practice does make perfect!
 Work with a friend or family member to practice a mock interview.
 It may seem silly at first, but the more you practice, the more confident you will sound.
-Resume gap or not, employers are always looking for confident workers.
+Employment gaps on resume or not, companies are always looking for confident workers.

 Use Your Cover Letter as a Starting Point